sagemathinc/cocalc-doc/source/howto/using-hub.rst

         print(ds["label", 100:110].compute())
         ds.flush()

-This code creates dataset in *"./data/examples/new_api_intro"* folder with overwrite mode.
+This code creates dataset with 1000 samples in *"./data/examples/new_api_intro"* folder with overwrite mode.
-Dataset has a thousand samples.
-In each sample there is an *image* and a *label*.
 Once the dataset is ready, you may read, write and loop over it.

 You can also transfer a dataset from TFDS (as below) and convert it from/to Tensorflow or PyTorch.